Family court and criminal court are two distinct systems of law.

 Cases Filed Annually: State Court: 30,000,0000 cases filed Federal Court: 1,000,000 cases filed

 Number of judgeships authorized: State Court: Approximately 30,000 judgeships Federal Court: Approximately 1.700 judgeships

 Which is why civil court cases rely heavily on non-judicial personnel (mediators, evaluators, social workers) to hear and facilitate case decisions and agreements.

 Here we have outlined the basic differences between Family Court and Criminal Court:

-- Counter charges by either or both contesting parties are admissable, even in cases where the court has been petitioned for protection from a violent abuser
+Counter charges by either or both contesting parties are admissible, even in cases where the court has been petitioned for protection from a violent abuser